-

 Top tip: Speak to your home insurance provider to check if your policy will cover the changes to your heating system.

 Your installer should show you how to use the controls for your heat pump to help you use it most effectively.
-You will probably need to heat your home for a longer period but at a lower temperature.
+You will probably need to heat your home for a longer period but at a lower temperature, than with gas boilers.

-Installing an air source heat pump involves several steps – site assessment, installation, indoor distribution installation, commissioning.3
+Installing an air source heat pump involves several steps – site assessment, system design, installation, indoor distribution installation, commissioning.
+3

 The cost of purchasing and installing an air source heat pump can range widely, but typical prices fall between £4,000 and £10,000 in the UK.
 This price includes the cost of the unit itself, installation, and any necessary modifications to your existing heating system.